 “The given analytical model seems incomplete as a number of design considerations were not accounted for or not considered.
 Pseudo-Rigid Body Modeling with nonlinear beams or a 2D modeled beam with an end load and a moment with additional contact(s) occurring after initial deflection might be worth considering.”

 The PRBM approach was initially considered during the development of this project, but was not pursued for the following reasons.
 The PRBM substitutes the compliant joint for one or more rigid bodies connected by a spring.
 Therefore, the designer must determine a defensible characteristic stiffness for the spring and also a characteristic length for the rigid bodies.
 The contact-aided joint presented in this paper poses the following challenges.
-First, the nonlinear behavior of the characteristic stiffness, caused by the phase-transformation of nitinol, is not clearly linked to bending or displacement, but instead to strain and the overall shape of the neutral axis of compliant joint.
+First, the nonlinear behavior of the characteristic stiffness, caused by the phase-transformation of nitinol, is not clearly linked to bending or displacement, but instead to strain and the overall shape of the neutral axis of the compliant joint.
 Aside from the nonlinear effect on stiffness caused by the contact-aid, it was not clear to the authors how to implement the nonlinear behavior of the nitinol material itself without considering the strain in the material.
-This effect is significant because of the large deflections the that joint undergoes and the large strains 4-6% that it experiences.
+This effect is significant because of the large deflections that the joint undergoes and the large strains 4-6% that it experiences.
 Approximating a linear “Young’s modulus” for the nitinol in these conditions seems to be a significant source of inaccuracy.
 This problem was addressed in the cited papers in Reference [1] and Reference [2], which use a kinematic approximation to determine the tip location of a rectangularly cut compliant notch joint, and then using this condition, solve for an accurate shape of the neutral axis of the joint, infer the strain profile and compute the nonlinear stiffness from this information.
 The model we use in this paper follows the same strategy.

 We believe that the PRBM model could reasonably describe the contact-aid behavior and motion of the joint, but do not yet have a strategy to model the nonlinear material properties of nitinol that is compatible with the PRBM approach.
 One possibility that we considered was fitting an approximate non-linear stiffness to the characteristic spring, but we felt that this semi-empirical approach was less generalizable and less useful for predicting joint behavior because it required experimental data for input.
-This modelling approach has been suggested in the discussion on lines 492-495.
+This modelling approach has been suggested in the discussion on lines 499-501.